It can be troublesome to watch your dog exhibit abnormal behaviors.

 If your dog is breathing heavily and won’t lie down, it likely is because your dog is facing some stress.

 Dogs show signs of stress through their body language and physical behavior to let you know they are not comfortable.

 It is called separation anxiety.
-Separation anxiety could be why your dog is breathing heavy and won’t lay down.
+Separation anxiety could be why your dog is breathing heavily and won’t lie down.

 If this doesn’t work, you can use natural calming supplements.

 If your dog is breathing heavily and won’t lie down, there is a possibility that your dog has consumed something poisonous.

 This poisonous substance could be anything from rat poison to antifreeze or any household item.

 If you suspect your dog has consumed something poisonous, you may want to look for other signs of poisoning.

 These include vomiting and, in worse cases, even seizures.